wearetriple/seqpylogger/README.md

     logging.exception("An error occured but now we have the stacktrace")
     # logging.error("There was an error", exc_info=1)  # alternative to .exception()

-# logs are flushed every 10 seconds
+# logs are flushed every 10 seconds and every 10 logs

-# Run manual flush with wait to prevent last messages not sending when program ends
-seqLogger.manual_flush(wait=5)
 ```

 An alternative way of setting the handler is using the dictConfig